apalache-mc/apalache/docs/README.md

 work.
 There is an [open issue](https://github.com/rust-lang/mdBook/issues/167) to fix this behavior.

-### Referring to `README.md` pages

-Within the book, any `README.md` page gets converted to an `index.md` page during compilation.
-You can link to `README.md` pages in the `SUMMARY.md`, but everywhere else you must write the link pointed towards `index.md`.

-There is an [open issue](https://github.com/rust-lang/mdBook/issues/1268) to fix this behavior.

 ## Internal documentation

 Design notes and memos that are part of the documentation of our design process